Skip to content

 Spira Column Mapping

-There is always a source .trp file attached to the test run, you may find it to in the test run Attachments tab:
+There is always a source .trp file attached to the test run; you may also find it in the test run's Attachments tab:

 TestRun Attachments

-So you may download it and open using Rapise to see the full featured automated test report.
+So you may download it and open it using Rapise to see the full-featured automated test report.

 Custom Spira Column Mapping

-You may have more fine grained control over SpiraTest column display by applying tags parameter to the Tester.Assert function.
+You may have more fine-grained control over SpiraTest column display by applying the tags parameter to the Tester.Assert function.

 Tester.Assert(